shadyabh/Correction-Filter/README.md

 ### Chip image

 Super resolution with scale factor of 4 on the famous chip image.
+On the left is the original LR image, in the middle is the result of DBPN applied directly, and on the right is DBPN applied with the estimated correction filter.

 <img width="100" src="https://github.com/shadyabh/Correction-Filter/blob/master/figs/blind_SR/chip_LR.png"> <img width="400" src="https://github.com/shadyabh/Correction-Filter/blob/master/figs/blind_SR/chip.png"> <img width="400" src="https://github.com/shadyabh/Correction-Filter/blob/master/figs/blind_SR/chip_x4_corrected_est.png">